 Subsequently, we see various approaches that try to clarify this phenomenon: as an ancient description of our circulatory system or anatomical layout, as a myofascial connective tissue concept, or as a kineo energetic system, to name some viewpoints.

-However, the facts are (and stay) that we cannot see or otherwise scientifically prove the existence of Sen Lines or Prana (called Lom Pran in Thailand).
+However, the facts are (and stay) that we cannot see or otherwise scientifically prove the existence of Sen Lines or Prana Life Force, the latter called Lom Pran in Thailand.
 Of course, if we cannot see or cannot prove things, that doesn’t mean they don’t exist.

 For instance, we cannot prove our thoughts — they cannot be seen by others — yet, these invisible thoughts apparently create electromagnetic currents in our bodies, lead us to certain actions or make arise emotions and feelings.
-Likewise, emotions, pain or feelings cannot be seen either; only the results of what we call emotions, pains or feelings.
+Likewise, emotions, pain or feelings cannot be seen either; only the results (in the form of expressions or actions) of what we call emotions, pains, or feelings.

 We do know that our bodies need nutrients and oxygen, among other things, to function, to be alive, to act, to have energy to do things.
 In day-to-day communication phrases like “having energy,” “having too much energy,” or “not having enough energy” don’t give us any problems in understanding what we mean.